TIM VAN ROOYEN & ASSOCIATES

 4. All of our assets are under my spouse’s name.
 Am I still entitled to something?

 Yes.
-The general premise is that everything acquired during the marriage is to be split 50/50, regardless of title.
+The general premise if you are married in community of property is that everything acquired before and during the marriage is to be split 50/50, regardless of title.
 There are many other factors that are important to consider, such as inheritances and pre-nuptial agreements.

 5. My spouse does not want to get divorced.
 What can I do?